 About the Computer Science Research Centre (CSRC)

-Read about some of our current projects.
+Read about our research activity and current projects.

 Find out more about some of our current projects below: